douglas-george/timberhearth/storybook/story.md

 So she listened.
 And when they finished, she poured warm cider and offered another roll.

-“You’re brave,” she said gently.
-“Both of you.”
+“You’re brave,” she said gently. ”Both of you.”

 Jessica frowned.
 “But what do you think it means?”

-Maribel looked at her daughter and smiled.
-“I think it means… something old is stirring.
+Maribel looked at her daughter and smiled. ”I think it means… something old is stirring.
 And I think you’re part of the reason it’s waking up.”

 Jessica didn’t reply.
 Gabriel looked uncertain.